tjelvar-olsson/tjelvar-olsson.github.io/_drafts/python_debugger.md

 (Pdb)
 ```

-As a sanity check enter ``l`` to list where you are in the code.
+As a sanity check, use ``l`` to list where you are in the code.
 You should see the below.

 ```
 (Pdb) l